hmrc/mobile-messages/docs/messages.md

 Messages
 ----
-  Returns all the user's digital messages
+  Returns a metadata list of all the user's digital messages

 * **URL**